hansrajdas/sample-programs/golang/notes.md

 - Using struct pointers, golang permits accessing members using dot `p.x` or `(*p).x` and in C arrow notation is used access members `p->x`
 - Methods with pointer receivers take either a value or a pointer as the receiver when they are called: https://tour.golang.org/methods/6
 - Methods with value receivers take either a value or a pointer as the receiver when they are called: https://tour.golang.org/methods/7
+- Unlike in C, it's perfectly OK to return the address of a local variable in Go; the storage associated with the variable survives after the function returns.

 ## Go mod and sum file
 https://golangbyexample.com/go-mod-sum-module/